 Degrees & Certificates

-The Computer Information Systems degree program is designed around a core curriculum and three distinct options.
-The program's core provides a strong introduction to computer concepts, software applications, operating systems, networking, microcomputer servicing, Internet, math, human relations and writing.
-To gain practical work-related experience, students complete 99 hours of cooperative work experience in a related setting.
+The Computer and Information Systems degree programs for AAS are designed around a core curriculum and options--sets of elective courses.
+The programs' core provides a strong introduction to computer concepts, software applications, operating systems, networking, computer servicing, the Internet and web development, math, human relations, and writing.

-To earn an Associate of Applied Science in Computer Information Systems, the student must complete 67 core credits and an additional 27-28 credits of CIS electives.
-Students must complete all CIS courses with a grade of C or better.
-By careful selection of their CIS elective courses students may elect to complete an option in one or more of our three emphasis areas: Networking, Computer Aided Drafting (CAD), and Computer Support Services.
-If a student selects CIS electives to complete the requirements for one of the three options, the AAS degree awarded also specifies the emphasis area successfully completed.
-To earn the Computer Information Systems one-year Certificate, the student completes 46 credits, all the CIS courses with a grade of C or better.
+To earn an Associate of Applied Science in Computer and Information Systems, the student must complete 67-72 core credits and a minimum of 27-28 credits of CIS or CS electives.
+Students may choose to complete a general AAS in CIS by taking any 27 credits with a CIS or CS prefix 100 or above.
+Or, a student may elect to complete an option in one or more areas: Networking, Computer Aided Drafting (CAD), or Web Development.
+If a student selects specific electives to complete the requirements for one of the options, the AAS degree awarded also specifies the option successfully completed.
+The general AAS provides the most flexibility in course selection and scheduling.

 The Computer Aided Drafting option prepares students for entry-level employment in the drafting field.
 Students will prepare for advanced applications through an introductory set of CAD-based curriculum.
 They will gain experience using dedicated architectural, mechanical, civil and rendering software.
 Upon completion, the student will be prepared to take a national skill-based certification exam.